Skip to main content

 where tt is the index of transaction batch.
 The entire history of the blockchain unfolds from an initial genesis state (s0s_0).

 A State Claim (Φ\Phi) is a formal assertion submitted by a Rollup Operator to a smart contract on the Bitcoin L1.
 Its purpose is to commit to a new L2 state that has resulted from processing a specific transaction batch.
-This claim acts as the anchor, linking L2 activity to the L1 and enabling Bitlayer network to inherit Bitcoin's security.
+This claim acts as the anchor, linking L2 activity to the L1 and enabling Bitlayer Network to inherit Bitcoin's security.

 Φ={st1,st,T}\Phi = \{s_{t-1}, s_t, T\}